NitorCreations/OperationChina2013/README.md

  * [velocity](http://velocity.apache.org/) to create the index pages from templates
  * [pdfbox](http://pdfbox.apache.org/) to merge the single slide pdf documents in to the full presentation document

+Before ```txtmark``` the markdown to html conversion was handled with [pandoc](http://johnmacfarlane.net/pandoc/) and that had nice out-of-the box formatting for source code embedded in the markdown. ```txtmark``` is much simpler and lacks these extensions however.
+My workaround for this is to run the code through pandoc and embed the resulting html in the markdown.
+The css files have some colors set up for the classes pandoc generates.

 For the JavaFX tooling in this it uses [javafx-maven-plugin](http://zenjava.com/javafx/maven/) The ```jar``` goal in the JavaFX maven plugin and an assembly that creates a zip with the JavaFX jar plus dependencies are bound to ```package``` and ```pre-integration-test``` phases respectively, so creating a zip with everything is just: